spire-inc/pc-ble-driver-py/README.md

 See the [license file](LICENSE) for details.

+## Installing for Spire purposes

+Install requirements:

+    pip3 install -r requirements-dev.txt

+    # Linux only
+    sudo apt install swig libudev-dev

+Download [`pc-ble-driver` 4.1.1](https://github.com/NordicSemiconductor/pc-ble-driver/releases/tag/v4.1.1) for your platform and extract the archive.

+For Linux:

+    CMAKE_PREFIX_PATH=/path/to/nrf-ble-driver-4.1.1-linux_x86_64 python3 setup.py install

+For macOS:

+    CXXFLAGS=-stdlib=libc++ CMAKE_PREFIX_PATH=/path/to/nrf-ble-driver-4.1.1-macos_x86_64 python3 setup.py install

+In order to create a .whl file, use `bdist_wheel` instead of `install`.

+See the [license file](LICENSE) for details.

 ## Installing from PyPI

 To install the latest published version from the Python Package Index simply type: